abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 > **Note:** The `host` application hosts and serves the `blazor` application.
 Therefore, you should run the `host` application only.

-After application runs, open the application in your default browser:
+After the application runs, open the application in your default browser:

 {{else if UI=="NG"}}